 Choosing the Perfect Tequila for Margaritas

 Tequila is the worldwide admired distillate hailing from Mexico’s blue agave plant.
 While you may best (or worst?) remember this spirit alongside a shriveled lime wedge at your college bar - Tequila is a finely nuanced craft spirit with hundreds of years of history.
 Needless to say, not all Tequilas are created equal.
 We recommend investing in a quality made Tequila from a reputable producer.
 Leave the economically-priced plastic handles in your dormitory - you will thank us in the morning.
-For this Matcha Salted Margarita recipe (and most margaritas), we recommend using a Silver (blanco), or un-aged, Tequila.
-These crystal clear Tequilas share grassy, herbaceous notes that pair beautifully with matcha.
+For this Matcha Margarita recipe (and most margaritas), we recommend using a Silver (blanco), or un-aged, Tequila.
+These crystal clear Tequilas share grassy, herbaceous notes that pair beautifully with matcha's earthy flavor.
 You should save your copper-colored, oak-aged Reposado (rested) and Añejo (aged) Tequilas for a special after-dinner sipper.

 Matcha Margs in the Limelight

 For the best-tasting, fancy bar quality margaritas - fresh-squeezed lime is a MUST!
 There is simply no comparison for the lip-puckering tartness of fresh lime juice.
 Pre-squeezed limes and sour mixes are often laden with chemical preservatives and tons of sugar.
 We promise, once you start squeezing fresh you will never want to go back to the jug mix again.
-The average lime yields about one ounce (or thirty milliliters) of juice, enough to make one margarita.
+The average lime yields about one ounce (or thirty milliliters) of juice, enough to make one Matcha Margarita.

 Blender Simple Syrup?
 Why We Skipped the Stovetop